iris-hep/func_adl/docs/xAOD/getting_setup.md

         files = deliver(spec, servicex_name="servicex-release-prod")
         assert files is not None, "No files returned from deliver!
 Internal error"

-        # Get the data into an akward array
+        # Get the data into an awkward array
         data = to_awk(files)

         # For these examples we are only using one sample, so we return just the array, not the dictionary.